couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ### Hooks Use Cases

 Hooks are useful for atomizing model logic.
-Here are some other ideas:
+Here we list some ideas:

 - complex validation
 - removing dependent documents (removing a user removes all his blogposts)
 - asynchronous defaults
 - asynchronous tasks that a certain action triggers

-Errors in Pre Hooks
+### Errors in Pre Hooks

 If any pre hook errors out, Ottoman will not execute subsequent hooks or the hooked function.